 BBNA accept donations from members and the general public who want to provide financial support to our rehoming and rescue activities for Basenjis.
 All money donated is deposited into our Basenji Welfare fund.
 Our Club’s bank account for welfare donations is:

 You can donate online at this link: https://www.basenjibreednetwork.org.au/?page_id=5852

 Referrence line: Donation

 Bank: Bendigo Bank

-1 x desexed male, Red and White, 6 years old, called Diodji.
+1 x Male desexed, Red & White, 8 years old, called Mojo (Adopted).

-Click here to see more information on Diodji
+Click here to see more information on Mojo

-Click here to see more information on Yogi
+Click here to see more information on Coby

-1 x Female desexed, Red and White colour, 11 Years old, called Rosie.
+1 x Female desexed, Red and White colour, 11 Years old, called Rosie (adopted).

 Click here to see more information on Rosie